openbsd/xenocara/lib/mesa/docs/envvars.rst

    ``sync``
       after sending each batch, wait on the CPU for that batch to finish rendering
+   ``swsb-stall``
+      Insert sync NOP after each instruction.
+This is only valid for Gfx12+.
    ``task``
       dump shader assembly for task shaders
    ``tcs``